rphuang/TelloCSharp/README.md

 * s or stream - start/stop video streaming in a separate window.
 * run <file> - load and execute commands from file.
 If no file is specified telloCmd load from telloCommands.txt.
 The run command can be nested but there is no check for infinite loop.
 See examples in the files under samples folder.
 * sleep <sec> - sleep in seconds.
 The default value is 1.0.
 This is useful in the command file.
 * help - print help menu
 * enter a valid Tello commands like "up 20", "left 50", "cw 90", "flip l".
-Available commands is defined in: https://dl-cdn.ryzerobotics.com/downloads/tello/20180910/Tello%20SDK%20Documentation%20EN_1.3.pdf
+Available commands are defined in: https://dl-cdn.ryzerobotics.com/downloads/tello/20180910/Tello%20SDK%20Documentation%20EN_1.3.pdf

 # Tello class Usage
 Sample code: